medic/cht-docs/content/en/building/reference/app-settings/_index.md

 }
 ```

+This rule validates the length `state` property if the `country` is set to "US", but skips validation otherwise.

 Validation function arguments can be either strings or numerical values.
 Numerical arguments should not be wrapped in quotation marks or apostrophes: `lenMin(5)`.

 ### Operators